Recipes

 Miso, koji, and other ferments in live cooking

-What lives here: dishes where ferments are working ingredients, not accents.
-Why it matters: miso, koji, and fermented rice change timing, seasoning, and heat.
-Use it when the ferment itself is shaping the meal.
+This route holds dishes where ferments are working ingredients rather than accents.
+It matters because miso, koji, and fermented rice change timing, seasoning, and heat.
+Choose it when the ferment itself is shaping the meal.

 Support Dishes